Linking movement to the landscape

 Tradeoffs in land use

-Bioenergy is a carbon neutral alternative energy source that is increasing throughout the world.
+We work on a variety of issues regarding land-use for agriculture and other natural resource needs.
+One effort has focused on bioenergy, which is a carbon neutral alternative energy source that is increasing throughout the world.
 We evaluate bioenergy alternatives for biodiversity, with an eye toward mitigating energy-diversity tradeoffs.
-We also work on other aspects of agricultural intensification.

 Advancing methods for applied conservation